How much does it cost to design a website?

-- Full service agency.
+- Full service web development and design agency.
 Full service agencies can design, write and build a strong website for you, but they offer far more services.
 They bring specialized expertise in marketing strategy, advertising, media buying, marketing analytics, data science, video production, social media and other areas, all to meet the needs of global brands.
 Of course, not all full service agencies are built to deliver to brands of that size.
 Some are smaller despite their full service offerings, and may only focus on defined markets or client types.
 But many full service agencies focus only on larger clients and are not great fits for small-to-medium-size businesses.

 - Digital agency.
 Many new boutique agencies with a digital focus have sprung up over the last 15 years as almost all marketing activities have become more digital in nature.
 Many of these boutique digital agencies focus exclusively on building websites and/or digital applications.
 Those agencies will typically offer capabilities in strategy, graphic design, copywriting, UX/UI design and development, along with project management support to keep the process on-track and on-budget.
 It’s worth noting that these agencies are particularly adept at taking clients through the process of designing and building a website because that is their core competency.

 - Other agencies.
 This is a broad category filled with specialized boutique agencies.
 Entire agencies are built around things like social media, search engine optimization (SEO), storytelling, graphic design, print production, product design, video production, animated video production, marketing strategy and others.
 It’s important to note that many of these specialized agencies will offer to build a website even though it’s not their core area of focus.
 They might be able to do it.
 They just may not be optimized to deliver the highest quality work in that area.